Published on Nov 19, 2021

 Surprising Facts on Child Cell Phone Usage Statistics

-There is a rapid increase in the use of phones due to the development of accessible and portable devices.
-The easy interface of the cellphones makes any user understand how to use them.
+Nowadays, cellphones come with more advanced yet easy-to-use interfaces making users easy to understand how to use them.
 The children's curious minds always wonder about the use of cell phones.
-And, the combination of it makes a larger contribution to the increased use of cellphones.
+And, the combination of it makes a more significant contribution to the increased use of cellphones.

 General Statistics On Cell Phone Usage

 Recent Statista statistics showed that more than half ( 66.53% ) of the population's of the world owned a device.
 It predicts that the numbers will reach 4.68 billion in future years on a global level.
-On average 2,617 times a day, people tap, swipe, and like posts.
+On average, 2,617 times a day, people tap, swipe, and like posts.

 Surprising Facts on Child Cell Phone Usage Statistics

 The surprising fact is that children spend their two days' worth on digital devices.
-The study revealed that 40% of children are spending at least 30 hours a week using mobile devices.
-Children spend too much valuable time on their cell phones.
+The study revealed that 40% of children spend at least 30 hours a week using mobile devices.
+Thereby we can say that children spend too much valuable time on their cell phones.